weliveindetail/llvm/README.md

 # llvm-ForceAllErrors

-LLVM fork with built-in support for error path checks of llvm::Expected & llvm::ErrorOr.
+LLVM fork with built-in support for error path checks of llvm::Expected & llvm::ErrorOr on top of current `release_50`.
-Instrumentation of the `llvm-ar` tool illustrates possible usage.
+Instrumentation of the `llvm-ar` tool illustrates possible usage - [find commits in ForceAllErrors branch](https://github.com/weliveindetail/llvm-ForceAllErrors/commits/ForceAllErrors).
 Tested on Mac OSX 10.12 only.
 Please find a detailed description of the approach [here](https://github.com/weliveindetail/ForceAllErrors-in-LLVM).

 ## Build